Intern at BSRC

 Application Details

-For 2023, we are offering internships in the USA, Ireland, UK, and Italy.
+For 2025, we are offering internships in the USA, Ireland, UK, and Italy.
 We are unable to sponsor visas so please carefully read the eligibility criteria below for the country for which you are applying.
-Women, underrepresented minorities, transfer students, and others traditionally underrepresented in science are strongly encouraged to apply.
+Women and nonbinary students, underrepresented minorities, transfer students, and others traditionally underrepresented in science are strongly encouraged to apply.

 Here’s what you’ll need to apply: